Alfa Romeo GTV History

 The Alfa Romeo (916) GTV was produced between 1995 – 2004, with only around 40,000 GTV models, and a similar amount of the open top Spiders, being manufactured during the whole period.
 They did not produce an electric Alfa Romeo GTV.

-I have decided to re-engineer my own Alfa GTV, to run on an electric motor, rather than the original petrol engine, which emits a high CO2 level of 220.
+The decision to re-engineer my own Alfa GTV, to run on an electric motor, rather than the original petrol engine, which emits a high CO2 level of 220.

 I will be improving and updating this blog post on a regular basis, so check back regularly.